ChrisEarman/site/blog/_posts/2020-04-25-Sourdogh-Bread-v2.markdown

 After some research online I modified the following step of the instructions.

-> Steps:
+Steps:
->
+{% highlight diff %}
-> +14.
-Remove the top from the dutch oven **and place the dutch oven on a room temperature baking sheet**, then lower the oven to 450℉ and bake for an additional `20-30 minutes` until the loaf is a deep brown.
+14. Remove the top from the dutch oven
+>   and place the dutch oven on a room temperature baking sheet,
+    then lower the oven to 450℉ and bake for an additional `20-30 minutes` until the loaf is a deep brown.
+{% endhighlight %}

 This worked out really well, and I highly recommend using this altered instruction set if you find the bottoms of your loaves